ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 70.
+         <h3>Overnight</h3>A chance of showers and thunderstorms before 5am, then patchy fog and a slight chance of showers and thunderstorms.
+Mostly
+         cloudy, with a low around 70.
 South wind around 2 mph.
-Chance of precipitation
+Chance of precipitation is 40%.<br></div>
-         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A slight chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 10am,
+         <h3>Tuesday</h3>Patchy fog and a slight chance of showers and thunderstorms before 7am, then patchy fog and a chance of showers and thunderstorms
-         then a chance of showers and thunderstorms.
+         between 7am and 10am, then a chance of showers and thunderstorms.
 Partly sunny, with a high near 85.
 South southwest wind around 6 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">